 Consider placing a credit freeze on your credit file: When a freeze is in place, credit reporting agencies may not release your credit file information to merchants unless you temporarily remove the freeze or provide an individualized password to allow a particular merchant to obtain your credit information.
 A credit freeze means that creditors will not be able to get your credit information without your prior authorization, making it less likely that an identity thief will be able to open new accounts in your name.

-In Georgia, residents can place a freeze on their credit file for $3, or a total of $9 to place a freeze at each of the three credit reporting agencies.
-However, the freeze is free for senior citizens 65 and older and for victims of identity theft.
+In Georgia, residents can place a freeze on their credit file for free with each of the three credit reporting agencies.
 Even though a credit freeze keeps creditors from seeing your credit report information, you can temporarily lift the freeze – commonly called a credit thaw – to allow temporary access to your credit file.
 When you request such a thaw, the information should be available electronically within 15 minutes of your requesting the thaw.

 Placing a freeze on your credit file does not affect your credit score.
 Also, you can still get a free annual credit report and do anything else that requires a credit report, such as opening a new account, renting an apartment or applying for a job.

 Consider placing an Extended Fraud Alert on your credit file: Once you create an Identity Theft Report, you can place an Extended Fraud Alert on your credit file.
 An extended alert is similar to an initial fraud alert except that it lasts for seven years unless you ask for the alert to be removed before the end of that period.